-Stefan Schmidt is an electrical engineer specialized in signal processing, with strong interests in virtual art, in particular virtual reality art.
+Stefan Schmidt is an electrical engineer with a M.Sc. in signal processing who has also strong interests in virtual art, in particular virtual reality art.

-He is currently finishing a M.Sc. in Combined Artistic Languages at UNA, focusing on the interrelationship of artistic languages and virtual reality.
+He is currently finishing a M.A. in Combined Artistic Languages at UNA, focusing on the interrelationship of artistic languages and virtual reality.

 He participated in many demoscene-related events, being awarded the first prize at the 4k Demo Competition of BCNParty 2004, and the first prize at the Demo 64k Demo Competition of Euskal Encounter 2005 as part of the rgba group.
 He was also international jury of the electronic art Scene Awards between 2009 and 2012.

-Relevant works include Sound Field, the first immersive virtual reality artwork that emphasizes sound, and El Espejo de la Existencia, a mixed-reality art installation that embodies the human body in an animal avatar.
+Relevant works include Sound Field, the first immersive virtual reality artwork that focuses on sound, and El Espejo de la Existencia, a mixed-reality art installation that embodies visitors in animal avatars.

 By the way, feel free to navigate this site using the W A S D and arrow keys: